Imagine sitting in a chair outside or watching tv on your couch.

 Your dog might get anxious when you’re not around your dog.
 Also, your dog might want to know when you go out or move around.

 As a part of it, they sleep at your feet.
 By this, they can notice when you go out.
 They can show signs of anxiety as well at that time.

 To solve this, you can take some measures.
 For example, you can let your dog pee before going out.
 Or else, you can give your dog a comfortable place to sleep.

 You can also feed your dog before going out or while moving around.

 On that note, if you need good quality dog food, here are some suggestions.
 Please have a look:

 These foods will keep your dog busy enough to let it allow you to go out.

 Reason 7: In Case You Need Them

 Dogs are cautious about their owners’ behavior.
 They understand when you’re sad, happy, excited, or scared.

 When they can sense that you’re not in your everyday mood, they want to help.
 They stay close to you to make you feel better.
 They think that you’ll feel better about their affection.

 As a part of it, sometimes they sleep at your feet.

 These are the seven reasons why your dog sleeps at your feet.
 We hope now you get it all.

 How to Stop Your Dog From Sleeping at Your Feet?

 You might not always like your dog sleeping at your feet, especially if they bark while sleeping.
-That’s why we have some tips for you to stop your dog from doing that.
+That’s why we have some tips to stop your dog from doing that.
 The tips are listed below:

 - Prepare your dog for a separate sleeping place.
 Reward it for staying there.
 For that, it develops the habit of sleeping there.

 - Slightly ignore your dog while doing it.
 Don’t encourage your dog to develop such a habit.
 The dog will understand doing it won’t get attention.

 - Train your dog to understand who is close to you.
 Thus you won’t feel left out and ignored when others are around you.
 And it won’t sleep at your feet often.